multiversx/mx-sdk-specs/network-providers/transaction_awaiter.md

         patience_in_milliseconds?: int
     );

-    // waits untill the transaction is completely processed
+    // Waits until the transaction is completely processed
-    // can throw ErrExpectedTransactionStatusNotReached
+    // Can throw ErrExpectedTransactionStatusNotReached
     await_completed(tx_hash: string): TransactionOnNetwork;

-    // waits until the condition is satisfied
+    // Waits until the condition is satisfied
-    // can throw ErrExpectedTransactionStatusNotReached
+    // Can throw ErrExpectedTransactionStatusNotReached
     await_on_condition(tx_hash: string, condition: [data: TransactionOnNetwork] => boolean): TransactionOnNetwork;
 ```